Microsoft Naive Bayes Algorithm

 The requirements for a Naive Bayes model are as follows:

 A single key column Each model must contain one numeric or text column that uniquely identifies each record.
 Compound keys are not allowed.

 Input columns In a Naive Bayes model, all columns must be either discrete or discretized columns.
 For information about discretizing columns, see Discretization Methods (Data Mining).
 For a Naive Bayes model, it is important to ensure that the input attributes are independent of each other.

 At least one predictable column The predictable attribute must contain discrete or discretized values.
 The values of the predictable column can be treated as input and frequently are, to find relationships among the columns.

 Viewing the Model

 To explore the model, you can use the Microsoft Naive Bayes Viewer.
 The viewer shows you how the input attributes relate to the predictable attribute.
 The viewer also provides a detailed profile of each cluster, a list of the attributes that distinguish each cluster from the others, and the characteristics of the entire training data set.
-For more information, see Browse a Model Using the Microsoft Naive Bayes Viewer.
+For more information, see Viewing a Mining Model with the Microsoft Naive Bayes Viewer.

-If you want to know more detail, you can browse the model in the Microsoft Generic Content Tree Viewer (Data Mining).
+If you want to know more detail, you can browse the model in the Microsoft Generic Content Tree Viewer (Data Mining Designer).
 For more information about the type of information stored in the model, see Mining Model Content for Naive Bayes Models (Analysis Services - Data Mining).